What is a Market – Definition and Different Types of Markets

 Products can be defined as either business (industrial) or consumer products depending on the buyer’s intentions.
 The main distinction between the two types of products is their intended use.
 Business products are used to manufacture other goods or services, to facilitate an organization’s operations, or to resell to other customers.
 Consumer products are bought to satisfy an individual’s personal wants.

 Sometimes, some products can be classified as either business or consumer products depending on their intended use.
 Computers are bought by customers for their own use and they are also bought by organizations to facilitate their operations.
 Business and consumer products are marketed differently.
 They are marketed to different target markets and may use a different distribution, promotion, and pricing strategies

 Markets on the Basis of Products in Trade

 Basic Goods Market

-Goods such as steel, cement and chemicals are very basic for industrial and infrastructural development of a country.
+Goods such as steel, cement, and chemicals are very basic for the industrial and infrastructural development of a country.
 These goods are called basic goods.
-The growth and development of the basic goods market depends upon the development of the consumer goods market.
-Since basic goods derive demand from the demand of goods of the consumer market, the demand for these goods is said to be derived demand.
+The growth and development of the basic goods market depend upon the development of the consumer goods market.
+Since basic goods derive demand from the demand of goods of the consumer market, the demand for these goods is said to be derived from the demand.

 Intermediary Goods Market

-Machines, machine tools, equipment, components and spares constitute the intermediaries gods market.
-For instance, a car manufacturer purchases tyres, gears, engine, upholstery etc. from his suppliers, who comprise the intermediary market.
+Machines, machine tools, equipment, components, and spares constitute the intermediaries gods the market.
+For instance, a car manufacturer purchases tires, gears, engines, upholstery, etc. from his suppliers, who comprise the intermediary market.